zaczap/bios201/Workshop4/README.md

 # Workshop 4: Epigenomics data &mdash; Visualization, Peak Calling, Quality Control, and Motif Finding

+**Before leaving class today, please fill out this [anonymous feedback form](https://goo.gl/forms/qyDvtfPletWNhbpj2) with your feedback on this BIOS201 course**

 In today's workshop we will be analyzing some ATAC-seq data as an example of epigenomics data analysis.
 This analysis is fairly similar to what one might do with ChIP-seq or DNase-seq data.

 We will be working with ATAC-seq data from two hematopoeitic cell types &mdash; Natural Killer (NK) cells and Hematopoietic Stem Cells (HSC).
 For each cell type, we will use data from two different patients.
 This data is just a small subset of the data from this [paper](http://www.nature.com/ng/journal/v48/n10/abs/ng.3646.html).